Sistine Chapel – Vatican museum Information

 Sistine Chapel Today

-Today, the Sistine chapel holds the conclave to elect a new Pope.
+Today, the Michelangelo Sistine Chapel holds the conclave to elect a new Pope.
 Visitors still flock in the millions to see the masterpieces created by Michelangelo.
 To those of the Catholic faith, the Chapel holds a high religious significance too.

-In the 1990’s it was decided that the Sistine Chapel required restoration.
+In the 1990’s it was decided that the Frescos in the Chapel required restoration.
 The painstaking process revealed the technical genius of the artists of the past and revealed the real colours used on some of the most famous works in history.
 The restoration crew realised how difficult it must have been to paint as not all areas were straight.

 There are many tour options to see the Sistine Chapel with a combination of attractions.